Experienced South Carolina Nursing Home Neglect Attorneys Fight for Your Loved One’s Rights

 As we age, it becomes more difficult to do things for ourselves.
 Arthritis may strip our ability to button shirts or zip up our pants, and age or illness-related incontinence is common.
 Visiting your loved one at a nursing home facility only to discover that suddenly they are showing uncharacteristic signs of poor hygiene would probably cause you more than a little concern.
 This is especially true if your loved one, whether it’s your wife, husband, mother, or father took care of themselves well in the past.

 Sudden changes in hygiene are often signs of nursing home neglect.
-At McGowan, Hood & Felder, LLC our experienced team of attorneys, led by Johnny Felder, wants to help if you suspect your loved one is being neglected.
+At McGowan, Hood, Felder & Phillips, LLC our experienced team of attorneys, led by Johnny Felder, wants to help if you suspect your loved one is being neglected.
 With offices throughout South Carolina, we are always nearby to offer counsel, whether your loved one is in a facility in the state, or whether you live here but your loved one lives elsewhere.

 Basic hygiene services provided by nursing home staff

 The types of hygiene that nursing homes should be expected to help provide for their residents, when needed, include:

 - Routine brushing of the teeth or cleaning of dentures